bunao/my-Git-test/readme.txt

 I am learning Git.
-I love it so much.
+I love it so so much.
 I want to go to wangyi.
+I want to go bigfac.